yaobinwen/robin_on_rails/Docker/README.md

 Also you should not try to do the build on a machine with only 512MB of RAM or Bad Things™ will happen.

-## How to examine the contents in a registry?
+## How to list the contents in a registry?

 Refer to [7].
 Suppose the Docker Registry is running at `http://192.168.16.209:5000` (if it's running on `https`, `docker login` may be required).
 Then: